-Monies in income bucket is used to buy annuities while bucket 2 is used to buy bonds.
+Monies in income bucket are used to buy annuities while bucket 2 is used to buy bonds.
 The monies in the rest of the buckets are invested in portfolios as shown in table 2.

 Table 2: How the various buckets are invested

-The portfolios were executed using low cost instruments such as ETFs, indexed funds from Vanguard or evidence-based investment funds from Dimensional Fund Advisors.
+The portfolios were executed using low-cost instruments such as ETFs, indexed funds from Vanguard or evidence-based investment funds from Dimensional Fund Advisors.
 We also do not make predictions and changes to the asset allocation of the portfolios because of market news or historical trends.
 In short, we will not time the markets.
 So, did our investment philosophy work for the retiree client?

 Chart 1: 2016 Event Timeline

 Graph Source: Bloomberg.
 Chart: MSCI All Country World Index (net div.)

 If you have been investing through 2016, you will know that throughout those 12 months, many analysts through various media channels have made many calls to move out of equities.
 They have predicted it to be a year when stock markets will crash.
 And they have of course good reasons for it.
 2016 started with the continuation of sell-off in the emerging markets since 2015 due to fears of slowing growth in Asia.
 S&P500 was also at all-time high at the beginning of the year.
 Then there were of course the fears over Brexit and the results of the US elections.
 But we stuck on to our philosophy and these were the results in table 3: